 I’d love to hear your views on these easy origami models for kids.
 Which one is your favourite?
-Feel free to let me know what you think in the comments below, or you find can me on Instagram or Twitter.
+Feel free to let me know what you think about simple origami for kids in the comments below, or you find can me on Instagram or Twitter.
 Check out my Pinterest boards too!

 You can also subscribe to the mailing list by entering your email in the box below:

 This page contains affiliate links and I may receive some small commission for purchases made through the links on this page.
 This hasn’t affected my decision to recommend a product – I value my personal and professional reputation and would not endorse a product or supplier I did not believe in.
 There is no additional cost to you for purchasing through this page.